Should You Quit Your Job Before Starting a Business?

 Things to Consider Before You Quit Your Job

 Unless you’re independently wealthy, there’s a good chance that you’re working because you have to.
-In that case, it would be foolhardy to quit your job until you’re sure you have another source of income to replace your weekly paycheck and any job-related benefits, such as healthcare.
+In that case, it would be foolhardy to 3 rules to building a million dollar startup until you’re sure you have another source of income to replace your weekly paycheck and any job-related benefits, such as healthcare.
 However, there may be certain circumstances under which you should quit your job before kicking off your business.

 Consider these five factors before making that decision: